awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

 This example represents code in an application that uses the version 1\.6\.2 or earlier of the AWS Encryption SDK for Java\.

-This code uses the `KmsMasterKeyProvider.builder()` method to instantiate an AWS KMS master key provider that uses one CMK as a wrapping key\.
+This code uses the `KmsMasterKeyProvider.builder()` method to instantiate an AWS KMS master key provider that uses one AWS KMS key as a wrapping key\.

 ```
 // Create a master key provider
 // Replace the example key ARN with a valid one
-String awsKmsCmk = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";
+String awsKmsKey = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";

 KmsMasterKeyProvider masterKeyProvider = KmsMasterKeyProvider.builder()
-    .withKeysForEncryption(awsKmsCmk)
+    .withKeysForEncryption(awsKmsKey)
     .build();
 ```